mbbsemu/MBBSEmu/README.md

 # License / Copyright

-MBBSEmu is Copyright (c) 2020 Nusbaum Consulting, LLC and is distributed under the MIT License.
+MBBSEmu is Copyright (c) 2020 Nusbaum Consulting, LLC and is licensed under the terms of the [MIT License](https://github.com/enusbaum/MBBSEmu/blob/master/LICENSE).